Libuše Domanínská: Life and career

 Libuše Klobásková was born in Brno, Czechoslovakia, on 4 July 1924.
-Her father was a wine expert, and her family moved from Moravia to Košice in the Slovakian part, where she first performed on a stage in an amateur theatre show at age five.
+Her father was a wine expert, and her family moved from Moravia to Košice in the Slovak part of the country, where she first performed on a stage in an amateur theatre show at age five.
 At age eight, she was nicknamed "the lark of Košice" when she sang for a local radio.
-When an independent Slovakia was proclaimed in 1939 under the Nazis, Czechs were expelled from Slovakia, and her family moved to Brno.
+When an independent Slovakia was proclaimed in 1939 under the Nazis, many Czechs were expelled from Slovakia, and her family moved to Brno.
 At age 15, she applied for studies at the conservatory, but was regarded as not strong enough for singing.
-In 1940, she was accepted, and studied with Hana Pírková and Bohuslaw Sobeský.
-The conductor Bretislav Bakala let her perform with his orchestra for the Brno radio in her third year of studies.
+In 1940, she was accepted, and studied with Hana Pírková and Bohuslaw Soběský.
+The conductor Břetislav Bakala let her perform with his orchestra for the Brno radio in her third year of studies.
 He would study the role of Káťa Kabanová with her.
 She appeared more often on radio which in the 1940s meant live performances.

 After World War II, she continued her singing studies, also with Marie Řezníčková, and at the same time appeared at the Brno National Theatre.
 She made her stage debut as Blaženka in Smetana's The Secret in August 1945 and became a leading member at the house, where she remained for ten seasons.
 Her soprano voice, described as a warm spinto "gifted in cantilena and capable of delicate expressive nuances", was suitable to roles by Smetana and Janáček's Jenůfa, Káťa Kabanová and The Cunning Little Vixen.
-She became a member of the Prague National Theatre in 1955, performing 50 roles, including besides the Czech repertoire also Mozart operas, Italian repertoire such as Verdi's Aida and Elisabetta in Don Carlos, and Russian operas.
+She became a member of the Prague National Theatre in 1955, performing altogether 50 roles, including besides the Czech repertoire also Mozart operas, Italian repertoire such as Verdi's Aida and Elisabetta in Don Carlos, and Russian operas.
 She performed in all of Janáček's operas.